-The first step in more specifically working with ATC to develop a new load interconnection requires the Customer to submit a completed Load Interconnection Request Form (LIRF) to ATC.
+The first step in working with ATC to develop a new or modified load interconnection to the ATC system requires the Customer to submit a completed Load Interconnection Request Form (LIRF) to ATC.
 An example of the LIRF template is included in Appendix D.